You are currently viewing How Web Accessibility Can Help Web Designers Boost Business

 “But these laws do not apply to web designers because they do not own the websites they create”, you may say.

-Well, that’s true.
-But you may be liable under the terms of agreement in the contract you signed with your client.
+While that may be true sometimes, cases differ.
+You may be liable under the terms of agreement in the contract you signed with your client.
 Most companies’ contracts contain accessibility clauses on accessibility which mandate you to design accessible websites.
 If your client gets sued for having an inaccessible website, they may bring their own lawsuit against you.

 2. Increases Market Reach And Revenue